 Eugene “Gene” “Smitty” Smith

-To plant a memorial tree in honor of Eugene "Gene" Smith, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Eugene "Gene" Smith, please visit our Heartfelt Sympathies Store.

 Eugene “Gene” or “Smitty”, as his friends called him, passed peacefully the evening of Sunday, October 6, 2019, at the age of 94 with his family at his side.
 He and his wife Pauline had just celebrated their 70th wedding anniversary on October 2,,2019.
 Gene’s birthday on November 16th would have been his 95th.